Emanuele Castellano

 Our suggestion is to dedicate a whole day to Vesuvius, from morning to evening, visiting the natural wonders of the area and above all the suggestive archaeological sites of Naples.
 If you are a lover of ancient history, you cannot help but be fascinated by the discovery of places such as Pompeii and Herculaneum, both overwhelmed by the violent eruption of Vesuvius in 79 AD.

 If you love hiking and the weather conditions are fine, you could climb Vesuvius to enjoy a breathtaking panoramic view of the Bay of Naples and admire the volcano's crater.
-You can reach the top of the volcano by following the signs of the hiking routes, but be careful, we suggest always relying on experts to tackle the route safely.
+You can reach the top of the volcano by following the signs of the hiking routes, but be careful: we suggest joining guided tours to make the most of your trip to Mount Vesuvius, ensuring both a better experience and safety.

 Day 5: back in the city for a day between Mergellina, Posillipo and Chiaia

-Fifth day of your week in Naples, and after having explored Vesuvius and its cultural and landscape riches you return to the city, dedicating this day to the discovery of three truly evocative areas of the city: Mergellina, Posillipo and Chiaia.
+Fifth day of your week in Naples: after having explored Vesuvius, head back to the city and spend the day discovering three truly enchanting areas: Mergellina, Posillipo and Chiaia.

 In the morning explore the Mergellina area, walking along the city's charming seafront in the sunlight, following the string of bars and small seaside chalets.
 Don't miss the nearby Parco Vergiliano in Piedigrotta, a location full of fantastic views to photograph, considered the traditional burial place of the poet Virgil with a monument dedicated to him.
 Among the other attractions of the park, they stand out the funerary monument dedicated to Leopardi and the Crypta Neapolitana, an ancient gallery of Roman origin.

-In the afternoon you can move from the Mergellina area and reach Posillipo, one of the most evocative districts of Naples which stands on a hill from where you can enjoy a panoramic view of the sea and the city's bay.
-There is a postcard-perfect balcony on the so-called '13 slopes', an extremely suggestive setting where ancient and modern merge with the beauty of the city.
+In the afternoon you can reach Posillipo, one of the most evocative districts of Naples: it stands on a hill from where you can enjoy a panoramic view of the sea and the city's bay.
+There’s also a postcard-perfect balcony on the so-called '13 slopes', a series of ancient ramps, stairways, and narrow streets that connect the neighborhood to the sea.

-While exploring the area, we suggest you visit the sumptuous Villa Volpicelli, a beautiful fort that stands out on the romantic Posillipo coast.
-And a short distance away you can also reach the Virgiliano Park (we know, it's easy to get confused with the park in Mergellina!) where you can admire the small island of Nisida and the entire Campi Flegrei from above.
-Simply irresistible!
+Here you can find the sumptuous Villa Volpicelli, a beautiful fort that stands out on the romantic Posillipo coast, along with the nearby Virgiliano Park (we know, it's easy to get confused with the park in Mergellina!), where you can admire the small island of Nisida and the entire Campi Flegrei from above.

 At the end of the day, returning towards the center of Naples following the seafront, you can spend the evening in the Chiaia district and have fun enjoying the city nightlife.
-We suggest you especially pop into Vico Belledonne, the perfect place for a fantastic happy hour in one of the many clubs and bars offering music and aperitifs.
-Here you can also visit Villa Comunale of Naples.
+We suggest you pop into Vico Belledonne, the perfect place for a fantastic happy hour in one of the many clubs and bars offering music and aperitifs.

 Day 6: Quartieri Spagnoli, Neapolitanity and shopping in the centre of the city